 This time, we’re not limited to small flash.
-Joe shares his experiences with a variety of sources, which include available light, small flash and some larger strobes.
+Joe shares his experiences with various sources, including available light, small flash, and some larger strobes.
 We’re on a tour of the possibilities of light.

 Yes, there is plenty of discussions here about specific Nikon gear.
 Don’t worry about it.
 Joe writes about Nikon gear because that’s what he’s used for roughly 40 years.
 He’s a Nikon ambassador, which means you won’t find a discussion of the finer points of Canon or other flashes.

-The specific gear doesn’t really matter.
-In fact, the gear mentioned in Sketching Light is a bit outdated by this point, replaced with newer Nikon and 3rd party gear.
+The specific gear doesn’t matter.
+The gear mentioned in Sketching Light is a bit outdated by this point, replaced with newer Nikon and 3rd party gear.
 What’s important here are the concepts of why he chose a specific piece of gear and the result it provides in the photo.

 A flash is a flash.
 A diffuser is a diffuser.
-The differences may be in the details, but this is a book about concepts and possibilities – not a reference manual.
+The differences may be in the details, but this book is about concepts and possibilities – not a reference manual.